Faint signals are whispers from the future

 In a complex domain we set a new ‘mode of operation’ for the organization – strategy shifts from planning and implementation toward moving in the right direction at the right tempo.
 Risk is managed by taking a broad and diverse perspective, detecting the weak signals of change, and responding quickly.
 Learning from many small failures is like an immune system for the organization.
 It provides a signal about where to travel and will often oŀer guidance about what not to do, or what to do less of.[3]

-#strategic #systems-thinking #complex-systems
+#strategic #systems-thinking #complexity #systems

 See also: